isralduke/thatbook/21-ecclesiastes.md

 ### Human Wisdom is Limited

 > <a name="7:23">7:23</a> I have examined all this by wisdom;
-> I said, “I am determined to comprehend this”—but it was beyond my grasp.
+> I said, “I am determined to comprehend this” — but it was beyond my grasp.
 > <a name="7:24">7:24</a> Whatever has happened is beyond human understanding;
 > it is far deeper than man can fathom.